jnozzi/cocoadev.com/markdown/InterCal.md

 Determining what this program does, exactly, is left as an exercise for the reader.

 Heh.
-This kind of stuff was the first thing I thought of when I saw General/InterCal on the General/RecentChanges list. ++General/MarkDalrymple
+This kind of stuff was the first thing I thought of when I saw InterCal on the RecentChanges list. ++MarkDalrymple

 ----

 Don't sprain anything with this exercise.
 By the way, we couldn't possibly leave without a discussion of the riveting <code>COME FROM</code> construct!
-Take a look at http://c2.com/cgi/wiki?General/ComeFrom
+Take a look at http://c2.com/cgi/wiki?ComeFrom